Brygmophyseter: Paleoecology

 Since Brygmophyseter was a raptorial, and the group is characterized by their adaptations for subduing large prey, Brygmophyseter was likely a macropredator of marine mammals and other large marine vertebrates, occupying a niche similar to the killer whale.
 Though no stomach remains or bite marks have been found, it is thought to have preyed upon a variety of animals, including whales, seals, fish, and cephalopods.

 Brygmophyseter was discovered in the Middle Miocene deposits of the Bessho Formation of Japan, which has also yielded some of the earliest oceanic dolphins and rorqual baleen whales, as well as beaked whale remains.
 The formation also had fossil bivalves which indicate the presence of deep-sea hydrothermal vents, and there is also evidence of prehistoric cold vents in the area, which today host chemosynthetic specialist species; the formation was likely 1000–2000 m deep in the Miocene.
 Also found were fossil plants, echinoderms, cephalopods, deep-sea teleost fish, and seabirds.
-The shark remains discovered in this formation belong to the sandbar shark (Carcharhinus plumbeus) and other unidentified Carcharhinus sharks, the seal shark (Dalatias licha), the extinct broad-toothed mako (Isurus hastalis), the extinct hook-tooth mako (Isurus planus), the Japanese velvet dogfish (Scymnodon ichiharai), and a species of Etmopterus lantern shark.
+The shark remains discovered in this formation belong to the sandbar shark (Carcharhinus plumbeus) and other unidentified Carcharhinus sharks, the seal shark (Dalatias licha), the extinct broad-toothed mako (Cosmopolitodus hastalis), the extinct hook-tooth mako (Isurus planus), the Japanese velvet dogfish (Scymnodon ichiharai), and a species of Etmopterus lantern shark.